-Does the company comply adequately with the Eumedion recommendations on accountability of the dividend policy (see Appendix III)?
+Has the company taken into account the Eumedion recommendations on accountability of the dividend policy (see Appendix III)?

-1.2.5 Appropriation of the profit and the amount of the dividend
+I.2.5 Appropriation of the profit and the amount of the dividend

 This is a voting item at the general meeting.
 The general meeting can, however, change the proposal during the meeting.
-The financial statements must first be altered for this purpose, which means that the external auditor must be consulted and must issue a certificate.
+The financial statements must first be altered for this purpose, which means that the statutory auditor must be consulted and must issue an opinion.
 A new meeting has to be convened to adopt the amount of the dividend.